 No poem was written for this hour.
 To me this work is about silence and mystery and a deep knowing that everything begins in darkness.
 Are we willing to surrender to the darkness and unknown in order to grow?

 At this hour, we are free of our thinking selves and as close to our natural selves as we can get.
-This poem feels like a celebration of the gift of being -- that we are loved by the universe despite our imperfect nature.
+This poem feels like a celebration of the gift of being -- that we are loved by the universe despite the imperfections of human nature.
 Alone and together, cycles and integration.

 “Among the leaves the small birds sing;